About Dunmore

 Economy & Demographics

 Dunmore's economy is largely supported by its local industries and the natural resources that surround the town.
 The area's timber and mining industries, as well as its thriving tourism sector, contribute significantly to the community's economic welfare.
 Outdoor recreation, including hiking, fishing, and hunting, attracts visitors to Dunmore and the broader Pocahontas County region, providing employment opportunities and generating revenue for local businesses.
-Dunmore is home to several small, family-owned enterprises that cater to the needs of People.
+Dunmore is home to several small, family-owned enterprises that cater to the needs of residents.

 Elections & Voter Records